AndyNovo/quick-stack/README.md

 This will work out of the box on a fresh cloud9 workspace using the following commands:

+`apt-get install -y mongodb-org`

 `mongod --smallfiles --syslog --fork`

 `npm install`

 `npm start`

+Your files and such are hosted at https://projectname-username.c9users.io

 If your server was shut down then before starting mongod do: